Kevin O'Morrison

 Kevin O'Morrison (May 25, 1916 – December 11, 2016) was an American playwright and actor.

+Early years

+O'Morrison began working when he was 14 years old.
+The jobs that he held included copy reader, display designer, lumberjack, office boy, stevedore, and truck driver.

+Career

+Beginning in 1937, O'Morrison performed with the Mercury Theatre in New York.
+Plays in which he appeared included Danton's Death, Julius Caesar, and Shoemaker's Holiday.
+During three years' military service in World War 2, O'Morrison had a lead role in the play Winged Victory.
+In addition to touring with that production he performed in the film adaptation.

-He played the lead actor in the TV series Charlie Wild, Private Detective (1950–51) for the first seven episodes.
+O'Morrison played the lead actor in the TV series Charlie Wild, Private Detective (1950–1951) for the first seven episodes.
 The series began on CBS Television, and then moved to ABC, and finally DuMont.

 He started his career working as a stage, radio, television, and film actor in the 1940s.
 He began writing plays in the 1960s, including A Party For Lovers and The Long War.
 In 1993, O'Morrison played Cliff Reed in Sleepless in Seattle, starring Tom Hanks and Meg Ryan.
+Other films in which he acted included Dear Ruth, Never Fear, The Set-Up, and The Golden Gloves Story.

+Death

 O'Morrison died on December 11, 2016, in Lynnwood, Washington, at the age of 100.
 He was survived by his wife, Linda.